-Despite these encouraging results, evidence from the diverse range of epidemiological studies on this topic has to date been been contradictory.
+Despite these encouraging results, evidence from the diverse range of epidemiological studies on this topic has been inconclusive to date.

 1.4.2 Observational studies

-Several observational studies have examined the relationships between concentrations of serum lipids (total cholesterol (TC), low density lipoprotein cholesterol (LDL-c), high density lipoprotein cholesterol (HDL-c) and triglycerides) and both Alzheimer’s disease and vascular dementia and reported widely different results.
-A high serum cholesterol concentration has been found to be associated with an increase in susceptibility to AD [8-13], though other studies have shown no association [14-17], or a reduced susceptibility [18,19].
+Several observational studies have examined the relationships between concentrations of serum lipids (total cholesterol (TC), low density lipoprotein cholesterol (LDL-c), high density lipoprotein cholesterol (HDL-c) and triglycerides) and both Alzheimer’s disease and vascular dementia and reported extremely varied results.
+In some studies a high serum-cholesterol concentration has been found to be associated with an increase in susceptibility to AD [8-13], however other studies have shown no association [14-17], or a reduced susceptibility [18,19].
 With regards VaD, decreased levels of HDL-c appear to be associated with increased risk [18,20,21], while for LDL-c, studies have reported both positive and negative association [18,22].

 1.4.3 Randomised controlled trials